lvjiahui/DRT/README.md

 ## Usage
 - Download Optix-SDK, meshlabserver and our captured data.
 - Set corresponding paths in `config.py`.
+Note that you should use *absolute* path to Optix.
 - Run `python optim.py`
 - Reconstructed mesh will be saved in *./result/* by default.